mfem/web/src/integration.md

 The scalar basis functions provided by the `H1_FECollection` are straightforward.
-Simply call `FiniteElement::CalcShape` with the current quadrature point to retrieve a vector containing the values of each basis function evaluted at the given point in reference space.
+Simply call `FiniteElement::CalcShape` with the current quadrature point to retrieve a vector containing the values of each basis function evaluated at the given point in reference space.

 ```
 ...